expfactory/expfactory-python/doc/source/development.rst

 			break;

- - cognitive_atlas_task_id: the identifier for the experiment defined in the cognitive atlas
+ - cognitive_atlas_task_id: [required] the identifier for the experiment defined in the cognitive atlas
+ - template:  [required] the javascript template that runs the experiment.
+We currently support only jspsych.
+Please contact us to discuss adding your particular framework.
  - contributors: a list of contributors to the task code base.
  - reference: url(s) to referenced papers to develop the task.
 This field is to be removed, and the reference or DOI should be stored in the CognitiveAtlas.
  - experiment_variables: should be a list of dictionaries to specify one or more variables to be available for use to measure performance, allocate bonus, or receive credit.
 The fields of this variable include "name" "type" "label" "range" and "description."
 The "label" field will determine if the Experiment Factory docker virtual machine will parse the variable as being available to use for a reward (eg, label == "reward") or for allocation of credit (eg, label == "credit").
- - rejection_variable: should be a dictionary to specify a variable to be used to assess if a participant does not receive credit (eg, catch trial, number missed, etc).
-If you do not want to specify any variables, specify as ""
  - notes: any notes about the implementation, etc.
- - publish: either "True" or "False" to determine if the experiment should be revealed to the user of the expfactory-python application.
+ - publish: [required] either "True" or "False" to determine if the experiment should be revealed to the user of the expfactory-python application.
+ - deployment_variables: a dictionary of customizations for the javascript template.
+For example, jspsych has a jspsych_init object that you may want to customize.

 An example of a config.json data structure is follows: